ward438/fish_app/README.md

   User experience: </br>
     &emsp;Dummy data will be randomized and inserted into the database upon initialization. </br>
     &emsp;User has the ability to create a catch.
-A catch contains a fish, water system data, fly data, and regional data.
+A catch contains a fish, water system data, fly data, and regional data. </br>
+    &emsp;User can also enter their own data into the appropriate area.
+User can enter their own water system data, fly data, and regional data.
+This data then can be used to create a catch.

 <img width="1440" alt="image" src="https://github.com/ward438/fish_app/assets/75048548/f0c837b4-49e0-4559-bfba-9ad29fcd6231"></br>
 <img width="1440" alt="image" src="https://github.com/ward438/fish_app/assets/75048548/028e2196-6987-4b70-8e9b-0c7ae15d396e"></br>